 I created a project site on Innovative-e’s SharePoint test environment, an Office 365 site.
 My project site is very rudimentary at the moment.
 Right now, all it has is a place to put shared documents, a discussion area, a calendar list, and a task list.

-I can tweak the way the project site looks and behaves, and I can add a bunch of components and link the site to the tools I use most (Word, Outlook, Excel), and eventually I’ll be able to link the whole thing to Project.
+I can tweak the way the project site looks and behaves, and I can add a bunch of components and link the site to the tools I use most (Word, Outlook, Excel), and eventually, I’ll be able to link the whole thing to Project.
 But for the moment, I’m just stowing my post drafts on it for Tim to look at.
 He’ll be able to open up the documents and make changes to them right there on the project site.
 Then I can open them again and make further revisions.
 Instead of discussing draft changes and ideas via email, we can use the “Team Discussion” section of the site, which is essentially an online message board for members of my project team.

-Everything I know about SharePoint, I learned from Dux Raymond Sy, my colleague and a SharePoint MVP.
+Everything I know about SharePoint, I learned from Dux Raymond Sy, my colleague, and a SharePoint MVP.
 When I first came aboard here, Dux’s book, SharePoint for Project Management was my bible.
-I have also found the vividly illustrated Microsoft SharePoint 2010 Plain & Simple Johnathan Lightfoot and Chris Beckett to be enormously helpful.
-My other go-to SharePoint resource is the marvelously substantial and thorough Beginning SharePoint 2010 – Building Business Solutions with SharePoint Amanda Perran, Shane Perran, Jennifer Mason and Laura Rogers.
+I have also found the vividly illustrated Microsoft SharePoint 2010 Plain & Simple by Johnathan Lightfoot and Chris Beckett to be enormously helpful.
+My other go-to SharePoint resource is the marvelously substantial and thorough Beginning SharePoint 2010 – Building Business Solutions with SharePoint Amanda Perran, Shane Perran, Jennifer Mason, and Laura Rogers.
 If I’m poking around SharePoint trying to do something new, I’m going to be pulling one of those three books out.